siteshen/django-cas-provider/README.rst

 validate
 -------------

-It checks the validity of a service ticket.
+It checks the validity of a Service ticket.
 It is part of the CAS 1.0 protocol and thus does not handle proxy authentication.

 It has not arguments.